WandhekarRutikaRajendra/WandhekarRutikaRajendra/README.md

 Aspiring [Your Field] | Passionate Learner | Open Source Enthusiast

-🌱 I'm a recent graduate in BE-IT from [smt. kashibai navale college of engineering, pune].
+🌱 I'm a recent graduate in BE-IT from smt. kashibai navale college of engineering, pune.
 🚀 Exploring new technologies and developing software solutions is my passion.
 💡 Always eager to learn and contribute to open-source projects.